versionone/VersionOne.SDK.Java.APIClient/README.md

     }
 ```

-The AssetState attribute is the internal state of an asset.
+> The AssetState attribute is the internal state of an asset.

 ### How to reopen a Story asset

-Get the Reactivate operation from the IMetaModel, and use IServices to execute it against a story Oid.
+Get the Reactivate operation from the **IMetaModel**, and use **IServices** to execute it against a story Oid.

 ```java
     public Asset ReOpenAsset() throws Exception {